yorgath/orthogram/README.rst

        stroke_width: 3.0
        fill: "#FFDDDD"

+You add style references to an element using the ``style`` attribute.
-Attributes you define in the element itself override the attributes it inherits from the linked named style.
+The value of this attribute can be either a single style name or a list of style names.
+When in a list, later styles override the ones coming before them.
+Attributes you define in the element itself override the attributes it inherits from the referenced named styles.

 There are two special style names, ``default_terminal`` and ``default_link``, which you can use to set default values for all the terminals and links in the diagram respectively.

+Styles themselves *cannot* reference other styles, i.e. the program ignores the ``style`` attribute in style definitions.

 ``groups``
 ~~~~~~~~~~